Posts

 Image

 I needed to add a little to last weeks' Flash Back Friday.
-Writing about #2's ICU admission took awhile, but wait! there's more!
-When #2 was in ICU in pediatrics, it was my hubby's turn to stay at the hospital and I was at home with #1 son and Kitty.
+Writing about #2's ICU admission took awhile, but wait!
+There's more!
+When Son #2 was in ICU in pediatrics, it was my hubby's turn to stay at the hospital and I was at home with #1 son and Kitty.
 We had a bad night when someone tried to break into the house.
 Kitty was crying, so I got up to check on her during the night and heard a distinctive slam of the front screen door.
-(Our clergy leader had warned all of the neighbors of several attempted house break-ins and to be aware) So my heart was racing as I grabbed Kitty out of her crib and ran across the house to check on #1 son-who was sound asleep.
+Our clergy leader had warned all of the neighbors of several attempted house break-ins and to be aware.
+So my heart was racing as I grabbed Kitty out of her crib and ran across the house to check on Son #1 son - who was sound asleep.
 I heard some rustling in the lilac bushes by his window, so I called 911.
 I was crying so hard the dispatcher could hardly understand me, but I did manage to get out that one son was at the hospital, and I was home alone with the other two kids.
-When the officers arrived, they couldn't find the suspect, and they
+When ...

 Image

-Well, 4th of July always makes me a little jumpy.
-Is it possible to have post-traumatic stress disorder from traumatic hospitalizations?!
-About 8 years ago, the fun started with #2 son when the neighborhood started to fill up with smoke from a forest fire.
-He had been outside playing with friends, but we brought him inside and gave him a breathing treatment.
+4th of July always makes me a little jumpy.
+I have PTSD from my son's traumatic hospitalization.
+About 8 years ago, the "fun" started with Son #2 when the neighborhood started to fill up with smoke from a forest fire.
+My son was 5 years old at the time, and had been outside playing with friends.
+I didn't notice the smoke filling up the valley and brought him inside and gave him a breathing treatment.
 Later, he wanted to go out that night and watch fireworks so we reluctantly let him watch a few neighborhood fireworks.
 The coughing was persistent, so we did another breathing treatment and watched him throughout the night.
 The next morning, after giving him another treatment, I went into the kitchen to wash out the nebulizer.
-When I walked back into the living room, I saw a side view of him laying on the couch-his stomach was sucking in dramatically and his lips were turning blue.
-I called my next door neighbor and said "come quick!
-I need to take #2 to the ER!, watch the other kids!"
-I put the emergency flas
+When I walked back into the living room, I saw a side view of him laying on the couch - his stomach was sucking in dramatically and his lips were turning blue.
+I called my next door neighbor and said, "Come quick!
+I need to t...

 Wow!
 Is anyone else having a hard time with allergies?!
-Grass and cattail are in the "extra high" category right now - and I can tell!
+Grass is in the "extra high" category right now - and I can tell!
 Anytime I go outside, my nose stuffs up, I sneeze uncontrollably, my chest tightens up and I start coughing.
-Now the recurrent nose bleeds are starting.
+Now the recurrent nose bleeds are starting thanks for nonstop sneezing.
 It's driving me crazy!
 My yard is so pretty this time of year, my stress relief is to go outside and putter around in my flower bed.
 Pull a few weeds, water or trim.
-And the backyard has strings of lights going across the yard and it's beautiful to sit back there at night.
+The backyard has strings of lights going across the yard and it's beautiful to sit back there at night.
 But the longer I sit outside, the worse I feel.
 I finally had to take my own advice and start showering at night.
 Our asthma and allergy specialist has always recommended this, and the kids shower every night.
 Of course, their allergies are so bad that they're doing immunotherapy (allergy shots).
-If they don't shower at night, they roll back and forth on their pillows all night long with pollen covered hair a
+If they don't shower at night, ...

 4th of July fireworks - and smoke!